hassanowner/Js-Training-Tasking-/README.md

 - To act as a **quick reference guide** for JavaScript fundamentals.
 - To provide **hands-on practice** with real examples.

-> ⚠️ This is not a production project.
-It's intended as a **learning and practice resource**.
+> !!
+This is not a production project.
+It's intended as a **learning and practice resource**.!!

 ---